eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 Helm is a tool for managing Kubernetes applications.
 In this guide, Helm is used to deploy Hono to the cluster.
 [Helm's installation instructions](https://helm.sh/docs/install/) provide more details.
-The Hono chart has been written for Helm version 2.
-It has not been tested (yet) with the recently released Helm 3 version.
+The Hono chart has been written for Helm version 2 but it can also be deployed using Helm 3.
+In fact, using Helm 3 is the recommended way of deploying Hono.

 #### Kubectl